 Flashback!
 With today’s shifting internet landscape, this post from May of 2013 is more relevant than ever.
 User experience is a buzzword you may have heard if you’ve been creating a website for your business or if you follow the digital marketing industry.
 On the other hand, even if you’re familiar with the term, you may not know what better user experience refers to, why it’s important, or what to do about it.

 In a nutshell, user experience — often but not necessarily a web design term — describes those aspects of your site, products, services, or anything else that a person will interact with in some way.
-It can be as mundane as the texture of a product, or as convoluted and contentious as the skeuomorphic design elements which animate buttons on a screen to appear as though they’ve been pressed when in reality they’ve been cliked by a mouse.
-It includes your choice of menu layout, the way your site scales on mobile devices, and so on, but it can equally well describe the sensation of haptic feedback when your cell phone vibrates.
+It can be as mundane as the texture of a product or as convoluted and contentious as the skeuomorphic design elements which animate buttons on a screen to appear as though they’ve been pressed when, in reality, they’ve been clicked by a mouse.
+It includes your choice of menu layout, how your site scales on mobile devices, and so on, but it can equally well describe the sensation of haptic feedback when your cell phone vibrates.

 This post will explain:

 - Provide a sample process for creating a better user experience

 According to user experience expert Jesse James Garrett:

 User experience is not about the inner workings of a product or service.
 User experience is about how it works on the outside, where a person comes into contact with it.
 When someone asks you what it’s like to use a product or service, they’re asking about the user experience.
 Is it hard to do simple things?
 Is it easy to figure out?
 How does it feel to interact with the product?

 Let’s take a minute to figure out why you would care about user experience.

 - Human decency.
 Despite all the good technology has brought us, it can also be quite frustrating — for you and for your customers.
 Better user experience reduces frustration and makes your website, products, and services more appealing.

 - Return on Investment.
 If you are going to invest time and money into creating a website, it might as well be a good one (and by “good,” I mean that your business or personal goals are being met).